janbend/Pozyx-spatial-audio/README.md

 ## further development

-- currently not possible:
+- currently not possible
-- adaption to new pozyx firmware
+- adaption to new pozyx firm- & software
 - python implementation
-- feature extension for interactive media systems
+- extension for interactive media system